struckchure/mail-sec-extension/README.md

 4. Click on "Load Temporary Add-on".

 5. Navigate to your extension directory and select the `manifest.json` file.

+## Chrome Setup Instructions

+1. Open Google Chrome and navigate to `chrome://extensions/` in the address bar.

+2. Enable "Developer mode" by toggling the switch in the top right corner.

+3. Click on "Load unpacked" button in the top left.

+4. Navigate to your extension directory and select the folder containing the `manifest.json` file.

+5. The extension should now appear in your Chrome extensions list and be ready to use.

+**Note**: Make sure you have built the extension using `npm run build` before loading it in Chrome.

 ## Testing the Extension